Hotel La Louisiane: Between wars and Second World War

 It has been run by four generations of the Blanchot family since the 1930s.
 The hotel has developed a tradition of welcoming writer and artists.
 Some of which famous like Salvador Dalí.

 Jean-Paul Sartre and Simone de Beauvoir moved into the hotel in 1943 and lived there during and after the Second World War, making it the headquarters of the existentialists.
 Albert Camus, Boris Vian, Anne-Marie Cazalis, as well as Claude Simon, also a resident, regularly mingled at the Lousiane.

-The fight for the liberation of Paris were very violent on rue de Seine and rue de Buci, under the windows of the hotel.
+The fight for the Liberation of Paris were very violent on rue de Seine and rue de Buci, under the windows of the hotel.
 Bullet impacts can still be seen on the façade where the main entrance stands.
 A commemorative plate reads: "Here fell Jacques Francesco of the second armored division.
 For France.
 August 22nd 1944."
 Jacques Francesco is the war name of Auguste Fenioux who fought in the second armored division under the command of General Leclerc.

-Post war period
+Post-war period

 Jean-Paul Sartre sets up Juliette Greco in room Ten and moved to room Nineteen which he kept in his name until 1950.
-Juilette Greco and Miles Davis meet in the hotel which will be the setting of their love story.
+Juliette Greco and Miles Davis meet in the hotel which will be the setting of their love story.
 Albert Cossery, the Egyptian writer elects residence there in 1945 until his death, in 2008.
 Other writers have lived there, such as Ernest Hemingway, Antoine de Saint-Exupéry, Henry Miller, Cyril Connolly, Peter Berling, and Albertine Sarrazin.

 On 4 November 1965, the hotel is mentioned in a letter addressed by Albertine Sarrazin to her mother "I am at the Louisiane hotel, 60 rue de Seine.
-Seems like Verlaine, Appolinaire, Sartre and Camus came here.
+Seems like Verlaine, Apollinaire, Sartre and Camus came here.
 An oldish room with a round ceiling and many voices."

 During the fifties and the sixties, the cellars of Saint Germain des Pres are turned into jazz concert rooms.
 It is the case under the hotel with the opening of the Petit Zinc.
-During that period, the Louisiane welcomes Oscar Peterson, Miles Davis, Bud Powell, Max Roach, Dizzy Gillespie, Billie Holiday, Lester Young et Charlie Parker, John Coltrane, Chet Baker, Mal Waldron, Dexter Gordon, Wayne Shorter.
+During that period, the Louisiane welcomes Oscar Peterson, Miles Davis, Bud Powell, Max Roach, Dizzy Gillespie, Billie Holiday, Lester Young and Charlie Parker, John Coltrane, Chet Baker, Mal Waldron, Dexter Gordon, Wayne Shorter.